138paulmiller/PyMaze/README.md

 		./maze.py -width 50 -height 45 -seed 13.1 -out MyMaze

 This will start an interactive 15 by 15 maze game in the terminal as demonstrated below.
+Notice, -block only works with ANSI compatible

-		./maze.py -interactive -width 20 -height 15
+		./maze.py -interactive -block -width 20 -height 15

 ## Interactive
 ![](demo.gif)